facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

    1. targeted attack with random uniform target label
    2. maximum perturbation per pixel is 16.

-   We do not perform untargeted attack, nor do we let the attacker choose the target label, because we believe such tasks are not realistic on the 1000 ImageNet classes.
+   We do not consider untargeted attack, nor do we let the attacker choose the target label, because we believe such tasks are not realistic on the 1000 ImageNet classes.

 2. For each (attacker, model) pair, we provide both the __error rate__ of our model,